sarwanazhar/expo-chessboard/README.md

 If you want this package in production, use it with caution.

-## **You can use this package to make a multiplayer game with sockets background i have example** [here](https://github.com/sarwanazhar/expo-chessboard/blob/main/exampleMultiplayer.tsx)
+## **You can use this package to make a multiplayer game with webSockets or socket.io

 ## Installation